OSS Self-Hosted Configuration

 user.destroy

 Warning: This is destructive and cannot be reversed.
+This action is cascading, meaning all pushes owned by that user will also be deleted.
 Make a backup of your database as a safety precaution.

 Pushes